-BEACON offers many opportunities for undergraduates to get involved in ongoing research, in the summer or during the academic year, in the field or in the lab.
+BEACON is engaged in undergraduate education across different fronts include contributing to guidelines for undergraduate biology courses that meet current reform efforts.
+In addition BEACON offers many opportunities for undergraduates to get involved in ongoing research, in the summer or during the academic year, in the field or in the lab.

 Research Experiences for Undergraduates

 The BEACON Research Experience for Undergraduates (REU) provides funding for undergraduates to join a research lab at Michigan State University or at one our partner field stations and pursue a cross-disciplinary research.
 Contact Judi Brown Clarke if interested (email: firstname.lastname@example.org telephone: 517-353-5985)